As an engineer, Mazlan had the opportunity to travel and work abroad. He has traveled to over 30 countries.

-Kiteboarding or surfing is the latest craze in Jeddah.
+Kiteboarding or surfing is the latest craze and a popular thing to do in Jeddah.
 It involves controlling a kite from a specially adapted surfboard.
 In addition to being a good bird-watching spot, South Corniche is also a good place for kiteboarding, suitable for both beginner and expert kiteboarders.

 Just like kiteboarding, South Corniche is also a suitable place for windsurfing.
 The common and popular spots are between mile 40 to mile 56 (kilometer 70 and 90).
 At these places, the coral reefs are further away from the shores.
 The beaches are also relatively less crowded.

 When you are in the water, watch out for the coral reefs and rocks.
 The water is quite shallow for the first 165 feet (50 m) and some places are waist-deep.
 Depending on the wind situation, the water can be flat to choppy.

 For information on wind speed, wind gusts, and wind direction for the South Corniche area, visit the Windguru website.